 We either block issues out because the issues are too difficult, or when we look back we’re not willing to agree another person’s version of our story.

-Why do some of us go to great lengths to avoid responsibility?
+Why do some of us go to great lengths to evade responsibility?

-We avoid responsibility because it seems too difficult.
+We evade responsibility because it seems too difficult.
 We’re not always mentally mature enough to accept that we are responsible.

 In some circumstances, we may also choose to ignore the things we’ve done, won’t accept that we are responsible, or will go to great lengths to point the finger at someone else.
 But whatever our issue with taking responsibility, without taking responsibility, we will keep repeating the same mistakes and patterns, in a different format later on.